Refugee-Law-Lab/UNHCR-Visualization/README.md

 Thanks also to York University, the Centre for Refugee Studies, and Osgoode Hall Law School for hosting the Refugee Law Laboratory, and this reseach.

 This research was funded in part by the Social Sciences and Humanities Research Council of Canada.

+# Refugee Law Lab

+To learn more about the Refugee Law Laboratory, please visit: https://refugeelab.ca